-The City of Bayou La Batre, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, is removing 21 abandoned and derelict vessels (ADVs) and other debris from Bayou La Batre, and restoring approximately 19,300 square feet of habitat.
-Parker-Martin Consulting Group is coordinating this effort, bringing together the City of Bayou La Batre, the Alabama Department of Conservation and Natural Resources, and the Bayou La Batre Port Authority on the removal of the vessels.
-Restoration is being led by the Marine Environmental Science Consortium at Dauphin Island Sea Lab (DISL), with help from volunteers from The Nature Conservancy.
-Education and outreach about the impacts of marine debris to the community is being led by Parker- Martin Consulting.
+The City of Bayou La Batre, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, removed 21 abandoned and derelict vessels (ADVs) and other debris from Bayou La Batre, and restored approximately 19,300 square feet of habitat.
+Parker-Martin Consulting Group coordinated this effort, bringing together the City of Bayou La Batre, the Alabama Department of Conservation and Natural Resources, and the Bayou La Batre Port Authority on the removal of the vessels.
+Restoration was led by the Marine Environmental Science Consortium at Dauphin Island Sea Lab (DISL), with help from volunteers from The Nature Conservancy.
+Education and outreach about the impacts of marine debris to the community was led by Parker- Martin Consulting.

 What is the project and why is it important?

 Abandoned and derelict vessels (ADVs) are a problem in Bayou La Batre, mostly due to owners that have abandoned their vessels for various reasons.
 They create both serious navigational hazards and ecological threats.
 This large form of marine debris can scar and damage the surrounding habitat as well as create fields of debris as the hulls, riggings, insulation, and other materials decay.
 ADVs can also contain hazardous materials, such as oil, paints, and lubricants, which can leak into and pollute the surrounding environment.